 In the modern culture, both activities come in handy during the warm summer season when one is yearning for a bite.

 But their differences still trickle down to their respective purposes.
 Grilling is usually the quickest method of cooking, and that’s why soft slices of meat are used.

 The direct radiant heat cooks up the pieces quickly, and within no time, the dish could be ready.

 Barbecuing, on the other hand, suits those who need much tastier and appetizing meat.
 The slow heat suits large chunks of meat, unlike the little and soft pieces commonly grilled.

 Mostly, when you need to cook a huge piece of meat and use as little heat as possible, barbecue can be the best option.

-As much as the two methods of cooking significantly differ, their differences extend down to their individual disadvantages as well.
+As much as the two methods of cooking significantly differ, Grilling vs. Barbecue extends down to their individual disadvantages as well.